Despite everything, meeting and surpassing all audience expectations every day.

 They're the result of policy.

-They are the result of purposeful objective policy put together by leftists.
+They are the result of purposeful, objective policy put together by leftists.

 So again, by 2055, the U.S. will not have a single racial or ethnic majority.

-And you are some people, well, that would be wonderful, Mr. Limbaugh.
+Well, that would be wonderful, Mr. Limbo.

 That would be absolutely wonderful.

-Then nobody would have an unfair advantage over anybody.
+And nobody would have an unfair advantage over anybody.

 Is that what you're saying?